jam-khan/NoTacToe_AI_Game/README.md

   Difficulty level - Extremely Hard: All moves will be done using algorithm.
 It will be impossible for Player to win the game if choses to go second.
   <br />
 ### Requirement 2: Data structures for storing game status
-  We will be using **Multi-dimensional Arrays** for storing the grid status of the game.
+  We will be using vectors and maps for storing the grid status of the game.

 ### Requirement 3: Dynamic memory management
-  The variable storing the move will be storing a different input each round.
-The previous move will be cleared.
+  Once a grid (stored in vector) is no longer in play, it is removed.

 ### Requirement 4: File input/output (e.g., for loading/saving game status)
   We will provide the option to save the game status which will output a file.